-- Service Contracts Contracting for non-core services, such as cleaning, elevator and electric walkway maintenance, shuttle bus operations, financial consulting and engineering and design services are routine at airports in the United States.
+- Service Contracts Contracting for noncore services, such as cleaning, elevator and electric walkway maintenance, shuttle bus operations, financial consulting and engineering and design services are routine at airports in the United States.
 This option requires little or no private capital investment and would not typically be referred to as a P3 absent an unusually broad scope or other customizations. - Management Contracts This option provides a vehicle for private management of existing airport facilities ranging from parking facilities to an entire airport system.
 Like the previous option, this approach is common in the United States with many permutations in the level of management control and extent to which operations are the responsibility of the management firm.
 In the U.S., airport proprietors generally at least retain contractual control over key decisions such as compliance with use and lease agreements, planning, environmental policy, and debt policy and capital expenditures.
-Where the project to be managed was funded with governmental bonds, there may be tax requirements that must be considered when negotiating the management agreement as well.
-This option may be appropriate once an airport is built, or may grow from a design, build and finance structure.
-It is not likely to meet a local government's need for capital investment.
+This option may be appropriate once an airport is built, or may grow from a design, build and finance

-- Airline or User Consortia - Airlines and other users increasingly perceive that they can save costs and increase operational control over airport assets by offering to enter into consortia to operate key airport assets.
+- structure.
+It is not likely to meet a local government's need for capital investment. - Airline or User Consortia Airlines and other users increasingly perceive that they can save costs and increase operational control over airport assets by offering to enter into consortia to operate key airport assets.
 The most common are fuel supply or delivery consortia, in which the consortium may just operate the fuel system or may construct and finance the system as well.
-Consortia are also used for other facilities such as baggage claim, jet bridges, underwing services and other airport functions that exclusively serve one class of users (e.g., airlines).
+Consortia are used for other facilities such as baggage claim, jet bridges, underwing services and other airport functions that exclusively serve one class of users (e.g., airlines).
 The degree of control over management, operations and capital investment can vary considerably.